skorokithakis/stavros-notes/content/ardupilot/ardupilot-setup-checklist.md

 - [ ] Set `TKOFF_THR_DELAY` to the number of deciseconds that you want the motor to wait before it starts up.
 - [ ] Potentially set `TKOFF_THR_SLEW=-1` to make the throttle spin up faster.

+## Recommended settings.

+See the [recommended settings](../../ardupilot/ardupilot-recommended-settings) page for other recommended defaults.

 ## In the field
 - [ ] Run an autotune.